sontek/sontek_net/sontek-frontend/posts/2022/intro_to_asdf.md

 ---
-category: development
+category: Development
 date: 2022-02-18
 tags:
-    - python
+    - Python
-    - nodejs
+    - NodeJS
-    - golang
+    - GoLang
-    - linux
+    - Linux
 title: Use asdf to manage Python, NodeJS, GoLang and more!
 ---